 Fire alarms are in place to notify building occupants of possible fire dangers in the building.
 If you hear the fire alarm, evacuate immediately in accordance with procedures posted in the building.

-A test of the emergency response and evacuation procedures is conducted annually.
-The 2017 test occurred on July 5th and included a shelter in place exercise and an evacuation exercise.
+A test of the emergency response and evacuation procedure is conducted annually.
+The 2018 test occurred on July 10th with seven students and six employees participating in the evacuation exercise.

 Article Number: 56107